How to Install and Setup WireGuard VPN on Ubuntu Server

 Step 5: Port Forwarding configuration and /etc/sysctl.conf file

-Enabling packet forwarding is a requirement to run a VPN so that you can connect to the WireGuard server without any problems in the future.
+Enabling IP forwarding is a requirement to run a VPN so that you can connect to Wireguard VPN server without any problems in the future.
 For this purpose, we need to edit the contents of the /etc/sysctl.conf file.

 First, open the /etc/sysctl.conf file by running the following command: